AEST to NZDT Converter

 Offset: AEST is 10 hours ahead Greenwich Mean Time (GMT) and is used in Australia

-Principal Cities: The largest city in the AEST timezone is Sydney from Australia with population about 4.627 million people.
-Other major cities in the area are Melbourne, Brisbane, Gold Coast, Canberra
+Principal Cities: The largest city in the AEST time zone is Sydney in Australia, with about 4.627 million people.
+Other major cities in this time zone include Melbourne, Brisbane, Gold Coast, Canberra.

-Daylight Saving: This is a standard timezone, however during summer some places switch clocks for one hour forward when daylight saving comes into effect and observe Australian Eastern Daylight Time (AEDT).
+Daylight Saving: This is a standard time zone.
+During summer, some places set clocks forward one hour for daylight saving time and observe Australian Eastern Daylight Time (AEDT).

-Start: Australian Eastern Standard Time (AEST) started on Sunday, April 6, 2025 at 3:00 am local time and clocks were set one hour back to Sunday, April 6, 2025, 2:00 am.
-Standard time starts annually the on first Sunday of April.
+Start: Australian Eastern Standard Time (AEST) started on Sunday, April 5, 2026 at 3:00 am local time and clocks were set one hour back to Sunday, April 5, 2026, 2:00 am.
+Standard time starts annually on the first Sunday of April.

-End: Australian Eastern Standard Time (AEST) ends on Sunday, October 5, 2025 at 2:00 am local time and clocks are set one hour forward to Sunday, October 5, 2025, 3:00 am local daylight time instead.
-Standard time starts annually the on first Sunday of October.
+End: Australian Eastern Standard Time (AEST) ends on Sunday, October 4, 2026 at 2:00 am local time and clocks are set one hour forward to Sunday, October 4, 2026, 3:00 am local daylight time instead.
+Standard time ends annually on the first Sunday of October.

 Australian Eastern Standard Time (AEST) is used in Queensland, Victoria, Tasmania, New South Wales (except Broken Hill), Australian Capital Territory and in folling major cities Brisbane, Sydney, Melbourne, Hobart, Canberra